MayaMaya. Transforming Job Searching with AI

 Team: 1 Designer (me), Lead Developer (Sameer Ranjan), CMO (Shiva Vishwanathan), CEO (Karthik Vishwanathan)

-When I joined in Fall 2023, the tech job market was still recovering from the pandemic.
+When I joined in Fall 2023 to help the team design and build their flagship job board, the tech job market was still recovering from the pandemic.
 Stress among job seekers was high, and many candidates described a “spray and pray” approach to applications—applying to as many roles as possible without much guidance or clarity.

 We synthesized the following key features to accomplish this: